MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-ssrs-reports-to-power-bi.md

 ### Assess

-Having discovered your report server instances, the goal of the _Assess_ phase is to understand any .rdl reports—or server items—that can't be migrated.
+Having discovered your report server instances, the goal of the _Assess_ phase is to understand any .rdl reports, or server items, that can't be migrated.

 Your .rdl reports can be migrated from your report servers to Power BI.
-Each migrated .rdl report will become a Power BI paginated report.
+Each migrated .rdl report becomes a Power BI paginated report.

 The following report server item types, however, can't be migrated to Power BI:

 - **Shared data sources** and **shared datasets**: The [RDL Migration Tool](using-rdlmigration-tool.md) automatically converts shared data sources and shared datasets into embedded data sources and datasets, provided that they're using supported data sources.
-- **Resources** such as image files
+- **Resources** such as image files.
-- **Linked reports** migrate, whether the *parent* report that links to them is selected for migration or no. In the Power BI service, they're regular .rdl reports.
+- **Linked reports** migrate, whether the *parent* report that links to them is selected for migration or not.
+In the Power BI service, they're regular .rdl reports.
-- **KPIs**: Power BI Report Server, or Reporting Services 2016 or later—Enterprise Edition only
+- **KPIs**: Power BI Report Server, or Reporting Services 2016 or later—Enterprise Edition only.
-- **Mobile reports**: Power BI Report Server, or Reporting Services 2016 or later—Enterprise Edition only
+- **Mobile reports**: Power BI Report Server, or Reporting Services 2016 or later—Enterprise Edition only.
-- **Report models**: deprecated
+- **Report models**: deprecated.
-- **Report parts**: deprecated
+- **Report parts**: deprecated.

 If your .rdl reports rely on features [not yet supported by Power BI paginated reports](../paginated-reports/paginated-reports-faq.yml#what-paginated-report-features-in-ssrs-aren-t-yet-supported-in-power-bi-), you can plan to redevelop them as [Power BI reports](../consumer/end-user-reports.md), when it makes sense.

 For more information about supported data sources for paginated reports in the Power BI service, see [Supported data sources for Power BI paginated reports](../paginated-reports/paginated-reports-data-sources.md#other-data-sources).

 Generally, Power BI paginated reports are optimized for **printing**, or **PDF generation**.
 Power BI reports are optimized for **exploration and interactivity**.
 For more information, see [When to use paginated reports in Power BI](report-paginated-or-power-bi.md).

 Referencing [custom code](../paginated-reports/paginated-reports-faq.yml#can-i-run-custom-code-in-my-report-) DLL files within a report isn't supported.

 Differences in PDF output occur most often when a font that doesn't support non-Latin characters is used in a report and then non-Latin characters are added to the report.
-You should test the [PDF rendering output](../paginated-reports/report-builder/export-pdf-file-report-builder.md#verifying-fonts-in-a-pdf-file) on both the report server and the client computers to verify that the report renders correctly.
+Test the [PDF rendering output](../paginated-reports/report-builder/export-pdf-file-report-builder.md#verifying-fonts-in-a-pdf-file) on both the report server and the client computers to verify that the report renders correctly.

 ### Prepare